-The starting point of this design was one of sentiment.
+The starting point of this elegant cottage kitchen was the idea of living simply.

 (Source: House Beautiful)